Faezeh-Kh/Coverage4DSLs/README.md

 In the realm of programming languages, both coverage metrics and coverage-based fault localization techniques, such as Spectrum-Based Fault Localization (SBFL), have existed for a long time.
 However, to our knowledge, these concerns are still understudied when it comes to xDSLs, for which coverage tools still have to be manually developed.

-In this paper, we propose a generic framework for coverage computation and fault localization of domain-specific models which is applicable to a wide range of xDSLs.
+In this paper, we propose a generic framework for coverage computation and fault localization of domain-specific executable models which is applicable to a wide range of xDSLs.
 Considering a test suite for an executable model, we analyze the model's execution traces to extract its covered elements which compose the coverage matrix for the test suite.
-In addition, our proposed framework allows the language engineers (who are in charge of designing xDSLs) to customize the generic coverage measurements for their xDSLs.
+In addition, our proposed framework allows language engineers (who are in charge of designing xDSLs) to customize the generic coverage measurements for their xDSLs.
 Finally, we investigate the application of the computed coverage measurements for fault localization in executable models based on SBFL techniques.
-In particular, we reuse an existing collection of SBFL techniques for calculating the suspiciousness-based ranking of elements of executable models.
+In particular, we reuse an existing collection of SBFL techniques [[1]](https://doi.org/10.1145/3241744) for calculating the suspiciousness-based ranking of elements of executable models.

 <p align="center">
     <img src="Screenshots/Overview.jpg"  width="100%" height="80%">